opencats/OpenCATS_Documentation/docs/Install-Ubuntu-16.04.rst

 * ``$ sudo mv /var/www/html/home/travis/build/opencats/OpenCATS opencats``
 * ``$ sudo rm -Rf /var/www/html/home /var/www/html/opencats/INSTALL_BLOCK``

 .. note:: By default in this documentation for OpenCATS version 0.9.4 the directory would be ``opencats``.
 You can name it whatever you want.
-Just remember that all of the directory locations from here on must match the name of the directory you create, including capitol letters.
+Just remember that all of the directory locations from here on must match the name of the directory you create, including capital letters.

 .. note:: If you have tried installing OpenCATS before, or for any reason see something called INSTALL_BLOCK in this directory, you MUST delete it.
 This will prevent OpenCATS from installing.
 The command for that would be ``$ sudo rm INSTALL_BLOCK``.